nvim-lua/kickstart.nvim/README.md

 ### Windows Installation

-Installation may require installing build tools, and updating the run command for `telescope-fzf-native`
+Installation may require installing build tools and updating the run command for `telescope-fzf-native`

 See `telescope-fzf-native` documentation for [more details](https://github.com/nvim-telescope/telescope-fzf-native.nvim#installation)

 This requires:

-- Install CMake, and the Microsoft C++ Build Tools on Windows
+- Install CMake and the Microsoft C++ Build Tools on Windows

 ```lua
 {'nvim-telescope/telescope-fzf-native.nvim', build = 'cmake -S. -Bbuild -DCMAKE_BUILD_TYPE=Release && cmake --build build --config Release && cmake --install build --prefix build' }
 ```

-Alternatively one can install gcc and make which don't require changing the config, the easiest way is to use choco:
+Alternatively, one can install gcc and make which don't require changing the config, the easiest way is to use choco:

 1. install [chocolatey](https://chocolatey.org/install)